istio/istio.io/content/en/blog/2020/proxy-cert/index.md

 Istio sidecars can obtain certificates through the secret discovery service.
+A service in the service mesh may not need an Envoy sidecar to handle its TLS/mTLS connections.
+Instead, the service wants to obtain a certificate and handle the TLS/mTLS connections itself.
-For an application without a sidecar to get a certificate, it may deploy a sidecar to provision the private key and certificates through the CSR flow from the CA and share the certificate with the application through a mounted file in `tmpfs`.
+For a service not needing a sidecar to get a certificate, it may deploy a sidecar only to provision the private key and certificates through the CSR flow from the CA and share the certificate with the service through a mounted file in `tmpfs`.
 We use Prometheus as an example application to show provisioning a certificate through such mechanism.